soar-tech/strapi/docs/3.x.x/guides/deployment.md

 ##### 4. Update your database config file

-Replace the content of `database.json` with the following:
+Replace the contents of `database.json` with the following:

 `Path: ./config/environments/production/database.json`.